mike7d7/qalcdroid/README.md

 This project is perfectly usable as a daily driver: all functions, units, and variables work as expected.

+## Issues or Questions

+If you are experiencing an issue or have a feature request, please open up an [issue in Gitlab](https://gitlab.com/mike7d7/calculator2).
+When submitting a bug please try to be as specific as possible, and try to find a way to reproduce the issue.

 ## Acknowledgments
  - [libqalculate](https://github.com/Qalculate/libqalculate) by [hanna-kn](https://github.com/hanna-kn)
  - [Godot Engine](https://godotengine.org/)